ocrnummer/ocrnummer/README.md

 - Employed at AEB in Malmö.

-- Currentyl Android development in Kotlin
+- Currently studying Android development in Kotlin

 - Educated in Frontend development at Medieinstitutet, Malmö